Myth busting: Why are date-driven roadmaps not roadmaps?

 - How to sell your boss on roadmaps without timelines

 Industry leaders like Teresa Torres and Jared Spool have also written about it quite a bit.
 There’s even an entire book about it by C.Todd Lombardo and Bruce McCarthy!
-And yet every few months, there’s a flurry of tweets as product managers come together to trash talk roadmaps!
+And yet every few months, there’s a flurry of tweets as product managers come together to trash-talk roadmaps!
 You’ll see tweets covering how they’re useless and how they should never be used again… and so the poor roadmap gets a bad rep again.

 But, every day more product managers are seeing the light.
-They have found objective-led roadmaps and can’t wait to talk about it, even if they think it’s a new methodology and aren’t aware of the wealth of knowledge available online to support this! (hint hint, you guys, check out ProdPad!)
+They have found objective-led roadmaps and can’t wait to talk about them, even if they think it’s a new methodology and aren’t aware of the wealth of knowledge available online to support this! (hint hint, you guys, check out ProdPad!)

 So let’s try to nail this once and for all.